nickjj/ansigenome/README.rst

     galaxy_info
     ansigenome_info

-      # ansigenome_info fields
+      # ansigenome_info fields.
-      .galaxy_id   : String based ID to find your role on the Galaxy .travis      : Boolean to determine if this role is on Travis-CI .beta        : Boolean to mark this role as Beta
+      galaxy_id   : String based ID to find your role on the Galaxy travis      : Boolean to determine if this role is on Travis-CI beta        : Boolean to mark this role as Beta

-      .quick_start : String block containing a quick start guide .usage       : String block containing a detailed usage guide .custom      : String block containing anything you want
+      quick_start : String block containing a quick start guide usage       : String block containing a detailed usage guide custom      : String block containing anything you want

+      authors     : List containing information about each author

+You can find many meta example files at the `Debops project <https://github.com/debops>`_ page.

 Custom readme template
 ``````````````````````